Sunainagoel/Sunainagoel-capstone-MAT496/README.md

 ## Conclusion:

 I had planned to achieve an agent that can turn a stressful job application process into an actionable learning plan.
-I think I have successfully achieved this.
-The agent effectively identifies that a user is missing a specific skill (e.g., "LangGraph") and immediately provides a URL to learn it.
-This demonstrates the power of combining logical processing (LangGraph) with external knowledge retrieval (Tools).
+I believe I have successfully achieved this.
+The agent autonomously decides that a skill is missing and then spins up a search tool to find a solution.
+It proves that we can outsource not just "writing" tasks to LLMs, but complex analytical workflows.
+This tool demonstrates how LangGraph and Agentic RAG can create personalized educational pathways from static data, bridging the gap between where a candidate is and where they need to be.
+My goal of moving beyond simple "chatbot" interactions and to build something that felt like a true agent—software that can reason, plan, and take action—was successfully achieved.